top of page

 Moderation Management (MM) is a behavioral change program and national support group network for people concerned about their drinking and who desire to make positive lifestyle changes.
 MM promotes early self-recognition of risky drinking behavior, when moderate drinking is a more easily achievable goal.

-LifeRing Logo_.webp
+LifeRing Logo

 LifeRing Secular Recovery is an organization of people who share practical experiences and sobriety support.
 There are as many ways to live free of drugs and alcohol as there are stories of successful sober people. .LifeRing respectfully embraces what works for each individual.